Zinnia grandiflora

-Zinnia grandiflora is a species of flowering plant in the family Asteraceae known by the common names Rocky Mountains zinnia and plains zinnia.
-It is native to the southwestern and south-central United States (Kansas, Oklahoma, Texas, Colorado, New Mexico, Arizona) and northern Mexico (Chihuahua, Coahuila, Sonora, Tamaulipas, Nuevo León, Zacatecas).
+Zinnia grandiflora is a species of flowering plant in the family Asteraceae known by the common names Rocky Mountain zinnia and plains zinnia.
+It produces a subshrub with yellow-orange flowers.

+Native to the southwestern and south-central United States and northern Mexico, the species is used by many Native American tribes as traditional medicine as well as in paint and dyes.